 Bud dropping is perhaps the easiest problem to solve when it’s not paired with any of the above symptoms.
 Are the leaves wrinkling?
 Turning yellow?
 If the answer to both of those is no, chances are your orchid just needs to be relocated.
 An orchid in an area that’s too low in humidity or is near chemical fumes (like paint) will exhibit bud dropping.
 You can correct this by relocating it to an area with higher humidity, like a well-lit bathroom or an area that’s away from harmful toxins.

 If there are no chemicals around the plant, you can also choose to increase humidity in the plant’s current location instead of trying to find a new spot for it.
 You can buy a small plant humidifier or place your plant near a shallow tray with pebbles and water.

 Once you’ve gotten your orchid cleaned up, the key to making sure it stays as healthy as possible is proper care.
 The roots of the orchid are designed to soak up water and absorb oxygen, so they need a lot of airflow to thrive.
 Choose a pot with air holes, make sure you don’t pack down the potting mix, and avoid covering the roots in anything that would keep them from getting the air they need.
 Use an orchid-specific potting mix, which is usually made of things like bark and cork.

 You also want to keep the plant’s natural tropical habitat in mind.
-Orchids like consistent high humidity and prefer to be in a space above 50 degrees but below 85 degrees Fahrenheit.
+Orchids like consistently high humidity and prefer to be in a space above 50 degrees Fahrenheit but below 85 degrees Fahrenheit.
 When the blooms are spent, you can either snip off the stem at the base or leave the stem in hopes of a rebloom.
 They also enjoy bright light, but keep them away from direct afternoon sun.